 MAP OF PLAN AREA

-The City is looking for your input into the proposed land use concept ideas and future vision for the Ricardo Ranch area.
-Please take a moment to review the information panels from the June 20 Open House event here.
+In June 2018, The City was collecting input into the proposed land use concept ideas and future vision for the Ricardo Ranch area.
+This feedback opportunity is now closed.

-Stay connected to the project and sign up for email updates.
+To stay connected to the project sign up for email updates.

 PROPOSED LAND USE CONCEPTS

 These maps outline the general allowable land uses in a specific area.
 Click on each image to expand to a larger version and inform your answers to the below.

 Land use concept 1

 - Neighbourhood Activity Centres located along proposed central spine street.

 - Neighbourhood Activity Centres adjacent to Joint Use Sites.

 - Day Use area proposed within Crown Lands.